hafbau/lecture_notes/w2d4-promises/README.md

   - will have to be given (pass in) a function to execute next
   - chainable
   - should be able to catch / police errors
-  - should be able to exit finally <we did not get to this>

 ### Promises